 Dietary fiber is a plant-based nutrient that passes through your digestive system relatively intact; it’s not digested into sugars like most carbohydrates.
 It is sometimes referred to as bulk or roughage and since it is not digested or otherwise broken down like most foods we consume, so what goes in your body essentially exits in the same form.
 Although it might not contribute much in the way of nutrients, what fiber does in the process of moving through your system is where the benefits come in.

 Blood sugar regulation is another benefit of a high fiber diet.
 The Journal of the American Board of Family Medicine published a meta-analysis of studies about the relationship between fiber and blood glucose (blood sugar) levels.
 Findings show that higher fiber intake can reduce blood glucose levels during the standard fasting blood glucose test (a test of blood sugar levels after an overnight fast).
-Glycated haemoglobin, which occurs when proteins in the blood mix with blood sugar, is related to increased risk of diabetes complications, and levels of that decrease with an increase in fiber, and soluble fiber is particularly helpful in that regard.
+Glycated haemoglobin, which occurs when proteins in the blood mix with blood sugar, is related to an increased risk of diabetes complications, and levels of that decrease with an increase in fiber, and soluble fiber is particularly helpful in that regard.

 Cancer prevention is a hot topic among medical professionals and there are some differing opinions about the effectiveness of fiber in fighting cancer.
 The National Cancer Institute says that fiber does not reduce the risk of cancer to a significant degree, but the British Journal of Medicine published a report based on multiple studies regarding fiber and a reduced risk of colorectal cancer.

 A more recent study suggests that the effectiveness of fiber is determined by the individual’s type and amount of gut bacteria.
 In the lower colon, the fiber reacts with bacteria and can sometimes ferment into a chemical called butyrate.
-A high fiber diet can encourage the growth of the bacteria, which may cause cancer cells to self-destruct.
+A high fiber diet can encourage the growth of bacteria, which may cause cancer cells to self-destruct.

 Some scientists think that fiber could actually help people live longer.
 One recent study suggests that cereal fiber, from foods like cereal, whole-grain bread, and pasta, is especially effective.
 Over a 14-year period, those who ate the most cereal fiber were 19 percent less likely to die than those who ate the least.
 A meta-analysis of relevant studies published in the American Journal of Epidemiology concluded, “high dietary fiber intake may reduce the risk of total mortality.”